Get the Best WordPress Backup

 Enable cloud backup schedule

-After you save this schedule, your website will be automatically backed up to Google Drive!
+After you save this scheduled backup, your website will be automatically backed up to Google Drive!

 How to Restore Your Google Drive Backup

-If you accidentally make a coding error and break your theme, you’ll need to restore a backup.
+If you accidentally make a coding mistake or experience an unexpected WordPress error, you’ll need to restore a backup.
 To do this, open your Google Drive account and find the folder with your Duplicator backups:

 Google Drive Duplicator backups